Jocelyn-JE/CDIB/README.md

 - `/stop` Stops the Minecraft server, requires admin specific role.
 - `/restart` Restarts the Minecraft server, requires admin specific role.
 - `/run [command]` Sends a given command to the server's console, requires admin specific role.
+- `/stats` Fetches stats like server status, server uptime, player count as well as CPU and RAM usage.
+This information is updated